Qingcheng, Qingyuan: History

-On January 7, 1988, the State Council approved the revocation of Qingyuan County and established the Qingyuan city.
-Qingyuan County was divided into two county-level areas, the Qingcheng District and Qingjiao District (the Qingxin County, now Qingxin District); January 28, the provincial government declared that the Qingcheng of Qingyuan County, Fucheng and Zhouxin were belong to the Qingcheng District.
+On January 7, 1988, the State Council approved the upgrading of Qingyuan County to Qingyuan City.
+Qingyuan County was divided into two county-level areas, Qingcheng District, and Qingjiao District (the Qingxin County, now Qingxin District).
+On January 28, the provincial government declared that Qingcheng, Fucheng, and Zhouxin would belong to Qingcheng District.

 In April 2012, there were 4 Subdistricts, 4 towns, 77 neighborhood committees, and 71 village committees in Qingcheng District.

 Administration

 There are 4 Subdistricts (Fengcheng Subdistrict, Dongcheng Subdistrict, Zhouxin Subdistrict, Henghe Subdistrict), 4 towns (Yuantan, Shijiao, Longtang, and Feilaixia).

 Geography

 Qingyuan's administrative area ranges in latitude from 23° 42' to 23° 27' N, and in longitude from 112° 50' to 113° 22′ E, located in the north of Guangdong province, the south of Qingyuan city, the west of Fogang and the north of Huadu.

 Economy

 It is the transportation junction of the north of Guangzhou area and the commodity distributing center from the north to the south of Guangdong province.
 It was awarded as the "China Excellent Tourism City" in 2001.